 - PPC5 Declaration of reduced operation [pdf document]

-For information on Part B Processes and fees payable visit Defra's website [external website]
+For information on Part B Processes and fees payable visit Defra's website [external website].

-For information on authorised fuels and exempted appliances see The Smoke Control Areas website [external link]
+For information on authorised fuels and exempted appliances see The Smoke Control Areas website [external link].

-If you do decide to burn garden waste please ensure that you only burn dry garden waste and do not have a bonfire when:
+Please consider your neighbours and if you do decide to burn garden waste please ensure that you only burn dry garden waste and do not have a bonfire when: